yngerges-pro/Codepath-Prework/README.md

  User has a limited amount of time to enter their guess on each turn The following additional features are implemented:

 List anything else that you can get done to improve the app!

 Video Walkthrough (GIF)

 If you recorded multiple GIFs for all the implemented features, you can add them here:
 https://recordit.co/LvrVeqfsNI

 Reflection Questions
 If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.
 [YOUR ANSWER HERE]

 What was a challenge you encountered in creating this submission (be specific)?
-How did you overcome it? (recommended 200 - 400 words) [YOUR ANSWER HERE]
+How did you overcome it? (recommended 200 - 400 words)
+[YOUR ANSWER HERE]

 What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [YOUR ANSWER HERE]

 If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words) [YOUR ANSWER HERE]

 Interview Recording URL Link
 My 5-minute Interview Recording

-License
+'''License
 Copyright Youstina Gerges

 Licensed under the Apache License, Version 2.0 (the "License");